 We strongly advise you not to travel to Iraq because of the extremely dangerous security situation.
 Australians in Iraq should depart immediately while commercial flights continue to operate.

 With the ongoing conflict, the security situation is volatile and could deteriorate further with little warning.
-Armed opposition continue to conduct large-scale coordinated attacks against the Government of Iraq and civilians.
+Armed groups continue to conduct large-scale coordinated attacks against the Government of Iraq and civilians.
 These groups have killed and injured thousands of people in many parts of Iraq, particularly the provinces of Anbar, Ninewa, Salah ah-Din, Diyala and Baghdad.
-There has also been fighting between armed opposition groups and Peshmerga forces in Iraqi Kurdistan.
+There has also been fighting between armed groups and Peshmerga forces in Iraqi Kurdistan.
 The US-led coalition, including Australia, continues to conduct targeted airstrikes against militants in Iraq.

 Attacks by terrorists and anti-government forces occur frequently and without warning.
 While they continue to target prominent Iraqi political figures, government facilities and security installations, public areas and religious events are also indiscriminately targeted without regard for civilian casualties.
 Attacks may target or occur during political events, including international meetings and conferences or political rallies.